-The Federation of Bakers recognises that it can be most effective through an efficient use of its resources and collaboration.
+The Federation of Bakers recognises that it can be most effective through collaboration with relevant partners and an efficient use of its resources.
 This means that we work with those organisations best placed to make a difference on any particular issue where their position coincides with ours.

-For example, UK industry-wide issues, such as employment legislation, we would work with the CBI; food industry-wide issues, such as nutrition labelling, we would work with the Food and Drink Federation (FDF).
-We would reserve to the FoB activity on those issues directly related to the bread industry, such as flour fortification, either in partnership with others or on our own.
+For example, UK industry-wide issues; food industry-wide issues, such as nutrition labelling, we would work with the Food and Drink Federation (FDF), Bread and Flour Regulations we would work with the UK Flour Millers.
+FoB activity is focussed on those issues directly related to the bread industry, either in partnership with others or on our own.

 Our three key functions:

-The Federation represents the interests of its members to make a real difference to their bottom lines.
+The Federation represents the interests of its members to make a real difference to the environment their business operates.

 We represent these interests by:

-- building the profile of the Federation as a dynamic forward thinking, professional and excellent organisation
+- building the profile of the Federation of Bakers as a dynamic forward thinking, professional and excellent organisation

-- generically promoting members products through creative PR using the positive and very powerful nutritional benefits of the nation’s staple food
+- promoting and protecting the role of bakery and its powerful nutritional benefits as one of the nation’s much loved staple food

-- sophisticated issues management to promote desired change and to defend against the undesired, and to position the Federation correctly in respect of all issues with which it is faced.
+- sophisticated issues management to influence desired change and to defend against the undesired, and to position the large-scale bakery industry in respect of issues with which it is faced.

-Recent key issues we have been dealing with include:
+Recent and past issues we have been dealing with include:

 - Salt Reduction in Bread